Running StashCache Origin in a Container¶

 - Network ports: The Stash Origin listens for incoming HTTP/S and XRootD connections on ports 1094 and 1095 (by default).

-- File Systems: Stash Origin needs host partitions to store user data.
-For improved performance and storage, we recommend multiple partitions for handling namespaces (HDD), data (HDDs), and metadata (SSDs).
+- File Systems: Stash Origin needs a host partition to store user data.

 - Registration: Before deploying an origin, you must registered the service in the OSG Topology